Dual gauge: Four rails

-In such cases, four rails are needed for dual gauge.
-In addition, four rails may result from an engineering preference when three rails would suffice: an example is on the Chemin de Fer de la Baie de Somme (Somme Bay railway), which combines standard and metre gauge – 435 mm different, well within the parameters for three rails.
+In such cases, four rails are needed to provide the dual gauge.

-Four rails can also be deployed where it is essential to have the centre-line of all rail vehicles aligned with the centre-line of the track.
-Examples are:
+Four rails might also be installed because of other engineering or operational factors, even though three rails would suffice: an example is on the Chemin de Fer de la Baie de Somme (Somme Bay railway), which combines standard and metre gauge – 435 mm different, well within the parameters for three rails.